ManageIQ/manageiq-documentation/support_matrix/index.md

 | Create/Update/Delete Subnet   | Yes                              | No                        | No              | No                          |
 | Create/Update/Delete Routers  | Yes                              | No                        | No              | No                          |

 ### 5.6.
-Configuration Management Providers
+Automation Management Providers
-{: #feature-configuration-management-providers}
+{: #feature-automation-management-providers}

-The following table outlines the status of support for {{ site.data.product.title_short }} features on configuration management providers.
+The following table outlines the status of support for {{ site.data.product.title_short }} features on automation management providers.

 #### Table 5.12.
-Configuration Management Provider Feature Support
+Automation Management Provider Feature Support
 | Feature                        | Ansible Tower |
 | ------------------------------ | ------------- |
 | Groups Inventory               | Yes           |